niscy-eudiw/eudi-app-web-walletdriven-tester-py/install.md

 ## 1. Python

-The eudi-app-web-walletdriven-tester-py application was tested with
+The EUDI rQES Wallet-Driven Wallet Tester application was tested with

-+ Python version 3.10.8
+- Python version 3.10.8

 and should only be used with Python 3.10 or higher.